Average Cost For Marble Countertops

 Marble Countertops Costs

 So, how much are marble countertops per square foot?
 Well, there isn’t one answer.
 Marble countertop costs will range from $40 to $200 per square foot.
-Average cost of marble countertops installed is $65 to $95 per square foot.
+The average cost of marble countertops installed is $65 to $95 per square foot.

 Costs will vary depending on the type or color of marble chosen along with many installation variables detailed below.